-This privacy notice explains how we collect and use personal information about you when you are referred to our services; whilst we are providing care for you whether in one of our hospices, care centres, in the community or supported living; or whether you are using any of our services including Dementia Together or bereavement counselling.
+This privacy notice explains how we collect and use personal information about you when you are referred to our services, or when you are the next of kin, family member of carer of someone who receives care whether in one of our hospices, care centres, in the community or supported living; or whether you are using any of our services including Dementia Together, family or bereavement support or bereavement counselling.

 We will comply with data protection law.
 This says that the personal information we hold about you must be:

-When you visit one of our hospices as an inpatient, attend a day hospice, receive care in the community from our Hospice at Home team or our Community Nurse Specialists, or use one of our related services (e.g. Goldline), then we collect your name, address, telephone or other contact details, date of birth, next of kin contact details, details of your GP, health information, details of any Lasting Power of Attorney (LPA), Independent Mental Capacity Advocate (IMCA), and ethnicity or religious beliefs, where you choose to give this to us.
+When you visit one of our hospices as an inpatient or attend a day hospice or receive care in the community from our hospice at home team or our community nurse specialist, or use one of our related services (Goldline), then we collect your name, address, telephone or other contact details, date of birth, next of kin contact details, details of your GP, health information, details of any Lasting Power of Attorney (LPA) Independent Mental Capacity Advocate (IMCA), ethnicity or religious beliefs where you choose to give this to us;

 If you access one of our hospice telephone services then we may record the call for training and governance purposes.

 If you are the next of kin of a person receiving care in the community from our hospice at home team or our community nurse specialist, then we may use your contact details to contact you about our work and how to support us.
 Our lawful basis for doing so and how you can manage your marketing preferences is set out below.

 When you are a resident in one of our centres, or live in one of our supported living units or attend a day service, then we collect your name, date of birth, telephone or other contact details; GP, health information, care wishes, lasting Power of Attorney (LPA), Independent Mental Capacity Act (IMCA), next of kin contact details, ethnicity or religious beliefs where you choose to give this information to us.